 Case in point, an old friend of my husband’s posted, “Those who would give up liberty for security deserve neither.”
-It’s Benjamin Franklin’s sentiment, but incomplete.“Those who would give up essential Liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”
+It’s Benjamin Franklin’s sentiment, but incomplete.
+Franklin wrote, “Those who would give up essential Liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”

-Franklin essentially called Morris out for conflict of interest, and the assembly wasn’t financing graft.
-This was, by the way, four months after Lexington and Concord, a moment of serious unrest among colonials.
+Franklin essentially called Morris out for an egregious conflict of interest, and the Assembly wasn’t financing graft.
+This was, by the way, four months after Lexington and Concord, and relations between colonials and redcoats tense.

-What this misapplied quote implied on FaceBook, defended refusing a vaccine.
-So it’s virtuous somehow to be a cyber Paul Revere spouting Franklin, calling for vaccine resistance in a pandemic?
+What this misquoted post implied on FaceBook, defended refusing the Covid vaccine.
+So apparently it’s virtuous somehow to be a cyber Paul Revere spouting Franklin, calling for vaccine resistance in a pandemic.

-The irony of playing fast and loose with the past, is presuming Franklin would agree with this nonsense.
-Every founder did what they did for the gravest of causes.
-Not some trivial declaration to reject public health interests, in bumper-sticker brevity.
+The irony of playing fast and loose with the past, is presuming Dr. Franklin would agree with this nonsense.
+Every founder did what they did for the gravest of reasons; not some oppositional hype to reject public health interests, in bumper-sticker brevity.

-The irony of the post is Franklin, himself.
-By faith, he counted himself a Deist; that God was the creator of a precise universe, to discover that precision is to find God.
-Exploring those ideas, Franklin took on the life of an empirical, data-driven scientist.
-(Remember his kite, electricity experiment?)
+The irony of the post lay with the man.
+By faith, Franklin counted himself a Deist–that God was the creator of a precise universe; to discover that precision is to find God.
+In pursuit of those truths, Franklin took on the life of an empirical, data-driven scientist.
+(Remember his kite-electricity experiment?)

 “God Helps Those Who Help Themselves,” is another quote that ought to be repeated on FaceBook and everywhere else.
 When his child, Francis Folger Franklin died of small pox at age four, Dr. Franklin made an enlightened decision—he inoculated himself and his family from that deadly disease.
-And an inoculation was no easy or guaranteed procedure.
-But as a man of science, he had the sense to take the enlightened path.
+And an inoculation was no easy nor guaranteed procedure.
+But as a man of science, he had the sense to take a reasonable path.